 Today’s guest post comes from Rob Packard.
 Rob is a Regulatory Affairs and Quality Management System expert whose specialty is helping companies with regulatory submission of a Design Dossiers for CE Marking of high-risk Class III medical devices.
-You can read more of Rob’s work at QC is Dead and RA Review blogs.
+You can read more of Rob’s work (and his colleagues) at Medical Device Academy blog.

 I’ve read a few business plans that propose to obtain a 510(k), CE Marking and a Canadian Medical Device License all in six months.
 My first impression is, “Lots of Luck!”
 Often I will ask how many people are working on this ambitious regulatory project.
 If the answer in “one”, they haven’t even got a clue.
 For a low-risk device this MIGHT be possible, but there are “If” qualifiers: